-Overview In this exercise, you will learn how to project a company's Balance Sheet for 2023–2025 using historical data from 2020–2022.
-By analyzing historical trends and calculating average growth rates for key balance sheet drivers, you will forecast assets, liabilities, and shareholder's equity.
-This exercise demonstrates how historical patterns and ratios can guide future financial planning.
-You will integrate P&L data with balance sheet projections, linking metrics like retained earnings and working capital to build a complete picture of the company's financial position.
+Overview Acme Health & Wellness Inc. is a mid-sized direct-to-consumer brand specializing in premium vitamins, protein powders, and functional beverages.
+The company serves health-conscious adults who value science-backed, high-quality products, selling primarily through e-commerce and select retail partners.
+Over the past three years (2020–2022), it has grown steadily, balancing product innovation with efficient operations.
+In this exercise, you will project the company’s Balance Sheet for 2023–2025 using historical data and trends.
+You will analyze historical growth rates for key balance sheet items—Accounts Receivable, Inventory, Accounts Payable, and other assets/liabilities—and use them to forecast future balances.
+This approach highlights how past patterns can guide forward-looking financial planning.
+You will also integrate Income Statement data to link retained earnings, net income, and working capital into your projections.
+By the end of the exercise, you will see how the company’s operational performance, profitability, and capital management combine to shape its overall financial position, giving you a clear, real-world perspective on Balance Sheet modeling.
 Learning Goals Understand historical drivers: Identify key factors influencing Balance Sheet accounts such as Cash, Accounts Receivable, Inventory, Accounts Payable, and Long-Term Debt.
 Calculate average growth rates: Use historical data to determine trends and assumptions for forecasting future balance sheet accounts.
 Project future balances: Apply historical averages and drivers to forecast the Balance Sheet accounts.
 Link P&L to Balance Sheet: Understand how revenue, net income, dividends, and other income statement items affect assets, liabilities, and equity.
 Key Concepts DSO (Days Sales Outstanding): Predict Accounts Receivable based on the average time it takes to collect payment.
 DPO (Days Payables Outstanding): Predict Accounts Payable based on the average time a company takes to pay its suppliers.
 DIO (Days Inventory Outstanding): Predict Inventory based on the average time inventory is held before being sold.
 Other Current Liabilities (% of Revenue): Forecast miscellaneous liabilities as a percentage of revenue, using historical averages.
 Long-Term Debt: Understand its effect on interest expense and shareholder equity.
 Retained Earnings: Calculate how net income and dividend payments flow into equity over time.
 Balance Sheet Projection: Integrates historical averages, working capital metrics, and P&L figures to estimate future assets, liabilities, and equity.
 Historical Averages Method: Using past data as a basis for assumptions ensures a logical and consistent approach to forecasting.

 Practice Balance Sheet Forecast with Historical Growth Rates with interactive Excel modeling exercises in our Financial Statement Modeling module.